cashapp/kfsm/README.md

 data object Red : Color({ setOf(Green) })
 ```

+> [!IMPORTANT]
-> ⚠️ Be sure to define your state constructor with _functions_ rather than literal values
+> Be sure to define your state constructor with _functions_ rather than literal values
 > if you require cycles in your state machine.
 Otherwise, you are likely to encounter
 > null pointer exceptions from the Kotlin runtime's inability to define the types.